Practical information for your visit

-Requests for commercial photography, filming and sketching should be made in advance by contacting our Press Team.
+Requests for commercial and media photography, filming and sketching should be made in advance by contacting our Media and PR team.

-Equipment such as tripods and selfie sticks may not be used inside the palace unless arrangements have been made in advance with our conservation team.
+Equipment such as tripods, monopods, selfie sticks (interiors) and gimbals may not be used at the site unless arrangements have been made in advance with our Media and PR or Conservation teams.

-Historic Royal Palaces is a safeguarding aware organisation and takes its responsibility to protect children and vulnerable people seriously.
-We may sometimes ask therefore that visitors refrain from filming or photographing other visitors.Read our Safeguarding Policies and Procedures
+We ask that you respect the privacy of our other visitors while taking photographs at our site.
+Historic Royal Palaces is a safeguarding organisation and takes its responsibility to protect children and vulnerable people seriously.
+We may sometimes ask therefore that visitors refrain from filming or photographing other visitors.Read our safeguarding policies and procedures

 Please alert a uniformed member of staff if someone within your party requires First Aid during the visit.